doctorfree/borgsync/README.md

 	-Q indicates see how much space your account uses with the quota/df/du commands -r indicates remove remote backup
 	-v indicates verbose mode
-	-U 'user' sets the rsync.net user to 'user'
+	-U 'user' sets the remote storage user to 'user'
-	-H 'host' sets the rsync.net host to 'host'
+	-H 'host' sets the remote storage host to 'host'
 	-u displays this usage message and exits

-The 'folder' argument indicates the folder to sync/list/remove with rsync.net Without arguments borgsync performs the default borg backup
+The 'folder' argument indicates the remote storage folder to sync/list/remove Without arguments borgsync performs the default borg backup
 ```